Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Methodology

 In addition, the sequence of unknown noise is denoted as

 although it is important to note that $W_-$ is not measurable.
 This notation is introduced solely to facilitate the proof of Lemma~\ref{Lemma:M_ABHJ}, and does not imply that $W_-$ is measurable.

-For constructing Hankel matrices in future trajectory predictions, we reformulate the trajectory data $ U_- $, $ E_- $, $ F_- $, and $ X_- $ into a compact form as the following column vectors:

-\begin{remark} In this paper, the noise $\omega(k)$ in~\eqref{Eq:Sequence_W} is assumed to be bounded but not measurable.
-The disturbance $\epsilon(k)$ in~\eqref{Eq:Sequence_E} is the velocity deviation of the head vehicle from its equilibrium state.
-Since the velocity of the head vehicle is directly measurable and its equilibrium state can be estimated, $\epsilon(k)$ can be explicitly determined.
+\begin{remark} In this study, the noise $\omega(k)$ in~\eqref{Eq:Sequence_W} is assumed to be bounded but not measurable.
+The disturbance $\epsilon(k)$ in~\eqref{Eq:Sequence_E} is the velocity deviation of the HV from its equilibrium state.
+Since the velocity of the HV is directly measurable and its equilibrium state can be estimated, $\epsilon(k)$ can be explicitly determined.
 Finally, the historical attack $\vartheta(k)$ in~\eqref{Eq:Sequence_F} is also reconstructible.
-This is because the control input issued by the cloud control platform is known, while the system input received by the CAV is also known and transmitted back to the cloud.
-By taking the difference between these two signals, the $\vartheta(k)$ in historical time steps can be obtained. \end{remark}
+This is because the control input $u(k)$ computed by the cloud control platform is known, and the actual control input $u(k) + \vartheta(k)$, which is essentially the digital signal received by the vehicle control unit, is also known and transmitted back to the cloud control platform.
+By taking the difference between these two signals, the historical values of $\vartheta(k)$ can be accurately obtained. \end{remark}